Proudly serving Evans, CO, and surrounding communities

-The word “tune-up” actually applies only to older cars, on which you can perform the traditional work associated with the term, which typically includes spark plug replacement, ignition contact point replacement, dwell adjustment, ignition timing adjustment and carburetor idle and mixture adjustment.
+The word “tune-up” actually applies only to older vehicles, on which you can perform the traditional work associated with the term, which typically includes spark plug replacement, ignition contact point replacement, dwell adjustment, ignition timing adjustment, and carburetor idle and mixture adjustment.

-The majority of vehicles would need an "engine performance maintenance,” for they are equipped with an electronic ignition (no points) and most likely more than one on-board computer which automatically adjusts items like the ignition timing, fuel mixture and idle speed.
+The majority of vehicles would need “engine performance maintenance,” for they are equipped with an electronic ignition (no points) and most likely more than one on-board computer that automatically adjusts items like the ignition timing, fuel mixture, and idle speed.

 Engine control computers precisely time when fuel is injected into the engine and when spark plugs fire.
 The engine computer tells the coil when to release the power to the spark plug.
 The electricity travels through a wire from the coil to the spark plug.
 At the tip of the plug, a spark jumps between two electrodes and ignites the gas in the combustion chamber.
 Some engines have more than one coil and can wear out needing occasional replacement.

 Spark Plug replacement intervals range from 30k to 100k miles, check in your Owner’s Manual for your specific vehicle.
 We recommend replacing your spark plug wires, or coil boots when replacing spark plugs.